ashbyca/ashbyca.github.io/_posts/2017-02-07-webgoat-lab.markdown

 categories: [osx]
 tags: [backup, privacy]
 ---
-In this post I'm going to demonstrate how to create a new virtual machine which will be used to test your application security skills.
+In this post I'm going to demonstrate how to create a new virtual machine which will be used for assessing your web application security skills.
 At a high-level this will consist of the following compontents:

-*Virtualization Software - VMWare or VirtualBox *CentOS operating system
+* Virtualization Software - <a href="https://www.vmware.com" VMWare</a> or VirtualBox
+* CentOS operating system
-*WebGoat application with dependiencies
+* WebGoat application with dependiencies

 Go lets get started....